Hjorthmedh/RGCmorphology/ms/intro.md

 soma area) were enough to correctly classify 83% of the RGCs into the five types that we examined.
 We therefore believe that standard morphological features can serve as reliable classifiers of mouse RGCs.
-As these features are not specific to retinal neurons, we suggest our approach can be used on a wide range of neuronal morphologies.
+As these features are not specific to retinal neurons, we have tested how well these features can also classify other types of neurons.
+Without adding any further features, or refinement of our procedures, we found that we could classify five types of cortical or hippocampal neuron with around 75\% accuracy.
+Overall this suggest that simple dendritic features can act as fairly reliable, albeit imperfect, predictors of cell type.

 ### Keywords
 cell types, retinal ganglion cells, clustering, classification.